liferay/liferay-docs/discover/deployment/articles/06-liferay-enterprise-search/02-configuring-elasticsearch.markdown

 @product@ source code (for example, `liferay-type-mappings.json`) are ignored entirely, so include the whole mappings definition in this property, not just the segment you're modifying.
-To make a modification, find the entire list of the current mappings being used to create the index, by navigating to the URL
+To make a modification, find the entire list of the current mappings being used to create the index by navigating to the URL

     http://[HOST]:[ES_PORT]/liferay-[COMPANY_ID]/_mapping/LiferayDocumentType?pretty

 Copy the contents in as the value of this property (either into System Settings or your OSGi configuration file).
-Leave the opining curly brace `{`, but delete lines 2-4 entirely:
+Leave the opening curly brace `{`, but delete lines 2-4 entirely:

     "liferay-[COMPANY_ID]": {